What is pick and pop in basketball?

-Pick and pop is an offensive tactic that generally occurs when a pick, also known as a screen, is set by a player for a teammate who has possession of the basketball and afterwards, the screening player could pop, usually to a perimeter area on the court that is away from the basket.
+Pick and pop is an offensive tactic that generally occurs when a player sets a pick for a teammate who has possession of the basketball and then pops to a perimeter area on the court that is away from the basket.

 Furthermore, the player who popped out could potentially receive possession of the ball, which could then lead to a scoring opportunity, especially by way of a perimeter shot from the mid-range or three-point range.